-- 1. Complete an application (if not currently enrolled).
+- Complete an application (if not currently enrolled).
 Designate Medical Assisting AAS Degree (A45400) as the program of interest.
 If you are a current student, see Admissions to complete a change of major form if you wish to apply to the program. - 2.
 Be a high school graduate or have earned a high school equivalency diploma (GED).
 Exception: current high school students - 3.
 Submit official copies of all transcripts (high school and college).
 Transcripts must be sent directly from the institution.
-It is the responsibility of the applicant to ensure that all necessary records are sent to the College Admissions Office. - 4.
-Have a cumulative grade point average of 2.0 or higher on a 4.0 scale on the most recent academic transcript with ten semester hours completed excluding developmental courses. - 5.
-Meet the Southwestern Community College Placement Test requirement.
+It is the responsibility of the applicant to ensure that all necessary records are sent to the College Admissions Office. - Have a cumulative grade point average of 2.0 or higher on a 4.0 scale on the most recent academic transcript with ten semester hours completed excluding developmental courses. - Meet the Southwestern Community College Placement Test requirement.
 This may be met by one of the following methods: - a.
 Take and pass the basic components of the Computerized Placement Test.
 These consist of algebra, arithmetic, reading comprehension, grammar and basic computer skills.
 The test is administered several times each week on the Jackson and Macon Campuses and is free of charge.
 To schedule a test session, contact Testing Services at 828.339.4332.
 If you do not pass the basic components of the placement test, you must enroll in and successfully complete the appropriate developmental coursework prior to the program deadline.
 If you are unsuccessful in achieving the appropriate cut-off scores in any component of the test, please see the academic retest policy. - b.
-Appropriate SAT or ACT scores and successful completion of high school or college computer literacy course within the past six years.
-See admissions section for additional details.
+Appropriate SAT or ACT scores and successful completion of high school or col-